By María Antonia Pérez

 U4C launched this initiative in March 2021 and reached more than five hundred people in different communities.
 We held several community informational and training sessions and reminded the community that the global fight against COVID-19 is everyone’s responsibility.
 The training sessions were well attended and more than 200 kits were distributed to 200 families, reaching approximately 600 people from both villages and other communities close by.
 The kits were inside reusable, local-made bags and were well received by the community, local representatives and leaders.
 These rare times are calling us to be more creative, to get to know each other and see each other in other ways and in other spaces and has also been an opportunity to connect virtually more so than ever before.

-“This is going to reinforce our knowledge… it’s so important to prevent, and with water, our lives will change for the better” Florencia, Phina Litoral
+water, our lives will change for the better” Florencia, Phina Litoral

 I connected from Medellin, Colombia, with incredible and committed people in Houston, La Paz, Bolivia and with the communities in Coro Coro, who even though I do not know in person, are already dear to my heart and where I feel we all gave a lot of ourselves and to each other and planted long-lasting ideas and seeds for care.
 By working on this project, it gave the team the incredible opportunity to experience “Jarkakhasiñani”, taking care of each other, through the care of communities, generative topics and relationships.
 We also learned from each other and from the communities we cared for and understood that creating strong connections and relationships by coming together and working together no matter who they are or where they come from is essential, Quaker Bolivia Link and United4Change Center collaborating, exemplifies just that!